FIPS 140-2 in Contour

 golang image as a build base, however we will have to swap that out to build Contour with BoringCrypto.

-We can use the Google-provided Go implementation that has patches on top of standard Go to enable integrating BoringCrypto.
+For the Go version under 1.19, we can use the Google-provided Go implementation that has patches on top of standard Go to enable integrating BoringCrypto.

 This is available to us in the